Home

 (Once I taste of the spirit, everything carnal is foolish.)

 Note, however, that some music can be used to assist private prayer, especially when it may be necessary to block out environmental noise and distractions.
 Contemplative instrumental music, whether secular or liturgical, is best, though vocal liturgical music is also good, as long as you cannot understand the language.
-For example, I often pray (e.g., the Rosary, the Chaplet of the Divine Mercy, and the Jesus Prayer) while listening to Russian chants because I don’t understand Russian; but I avoid Gregorian chant (as a background for contemplative prayer) because I understand the Latin and get distracted by the meaning of the words when I want to focus on something other than the music.
+For example, I sometimes pray (e.g., the Rosary, the Chaplet of the Divine Mercy, and the Jesus Prayer) while listening to Russian chants because I don’t understand Russian; but I avoid Gregorian chant (as a background for contemplative prayer) because I understand the Latin and get distracted by the meaning of the words when I want to focus on something other than the music.

 Wholesome, you say.
 Really?